-32. Motion to designate the following official newspapers for legal notices:
+46. Motion to designate the following official newspapers for legal notices:

-The Suffolk Times Newsday
+The Suffolk Times Newsday (in the Alternative)

-- 33. Motion that the bonding of the Village of Greenport Officers be considered a Village expense. - 34.
-Motion to reimburse the mileage expense based on the then current IRS rate (presently at .67 cents per mile) as reimbursement to officers and employees of the Village who use their personal automobiles while performing their official duties on behalf of the Village of Greenport. - 35.
-Motion to authorize the payment of certain claims prior to audit.
+- 47. Motion that the bonding of the Village of Greenport Officers be considered a Village expense. - 48.
+Motion to reimburse the mileage expense based on the then current IRS rate (presently at .70 cents per mile) as reimbursement to officers and employees of the Village who use their personal automobiles while performing their official duties on behalf of the Village of Greenport. - 49.
+Motion to authorize the payment of certain claims prior to audit. - 50.
+Motion to ratify the continued adherence to the following fiscal policies: